General admiral: Russia

 The general admiral rank was abolished with the fall of the Empire and was not revived when rank distinctions were reintroduced during 1935–40.
 The rank of admiral of the fleet of the Soviet Union can be considered as a modern equivalent.

-Kingdom of Spain
+Spain

 Almirante general is a rank in the Spanish Navy that is above an admiral, but subordinate to a captain general.